saifaustcse/api-best-practices/README.md

 - [PATCH vs PUT in REST API ](https://josipmisko.com/posts/patch-vs-put-rest-api) Differences between PATCH and PUT

 **[⬆ Back to Top](#table-of-contents)**

-4. ## Use appropriate data structure

-   It's a common misconception that REST API must use JSON structure.
-But REST is all about a resource.
-That resource can be a JPEG image, HTML document, or any data structure.

-   Find out what works for you.
-A lot of company API guidelines force the use of JSON.

-   Valid JSON schema
-   If you use JSON, follow these best practices:

-   Valid JSON Schema should be used for both request and response bodies.
-   Include the "Content-Type" header set to "application/json" in all requests and responses when sending JSON data.
-   Use JSON even when communicating error messages.
-Don't just return plain text or HTML.

-5. ### Pick your JSON field naming convention (and stick to it)

-   JSON standard doesn't impose a field naming convention, but it's a best practice to pick one and stick with it.

-   Convention Description Example
-   snake_case Lowercase letters with underscores separating words "user_name" camelCase
-   Lowercase first letter of first word, capitalizing the first letter of subsequent words

-   "userName"
-   PascalCase Capitalizing the first letter of each word "UserName" kebab-case Lowercase letters with hyphens separating words "user-name" camelCase and snake_case are the most common.
-I prefer camelCase and I don't recommend PascalCase or kebab-case.

 6. ### Do not use verbs in the URI